By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Explore your boundaries by scuba diving and whale watching on the Pacific Coast at Isla de Coiba or at the Gulf of Chiriqui between July and October when Humpback Whales migrate here to give birth and build fat depositories prior to the winter.
 The area is also home to Hammerhead sharks.

 Panama is heaven for lovers of lush jungle treks, snorkeling, waterfall hikes and surfing.
-Santa Catalina in the province of Veraguas is one of Central America’s longest beach breaks and Playa Venao on the Pacific coast, attracts wave and sun-worshippers in their droves.
+Santa Catalina in the province of Veraguas is one of Central America’s longest beach breaks and Playa Venao, on the Pacific coast, attracts wave and sun-worshippers in droves.
 Swim in the wild at Los Cajones de Chame, a small canyon 90 minutes from Panama City.

 Isla Carenero conversely suits those in search of a little peace and quiet.
-The Zapatilla islands are the pristine untouched gems you will dream about once you return home.
+The Zapatilla islands are the pristine gems you will dream about once you return home.
 Isla Bastimentos, the largest of the nine islands, attracts those longing for postcard beach views with a bit of rough jungle in the background.

 Tours between the different islands often include snorkeling stops at Coral Cay (Cayo Coral) or Dolphin Bay for the chance to see schools of dolphins getting along swimmingly.
 October is Bocas’ slowest month just before the high season kicks off in November, so be sure to plan your trip accordingly.